John Sullivan (writer): Awards and honours

 Only Fools and Horses won the BAFTA award for best comedy series in 1986, 1989 and 1997, as well as the RTS best comedy award in 1997, best sitcom at the 1990 British Comedy Awards, and two Television and Radio Industries Club Awards for comedy programme of the year in 1984 and 1997.
-Sullivan won the Writers' Guild of Great Britain comedy award for the 1996 Only Fools and Horses Christmas trilogy and another from the Heritage Foundation in 2001.
+Sullivan won the Writers' Guild of Great Britain comedy award for the 1996 Only Fools and Horses (OFAH) Christmas trilogy and another from The Heritage Foundation in 2001.

 In the 2005 New Year Honours, Sullivan was appointed an OBE for services to drama.
 On 2 September 2008, he was awarded an Honorary Fellowship at Goldsmiths, University of London.

-On 22 July 2012 a blue plaque was unveiled by David Jason at Teddington Studios, Middlesex, England, to celebrate Sullivan's contribution to British comedy.
+On 22 July 2012, a blue plaque was unveiled by David Jason at Teddington Studios in Middlesex, England, to celebrate Sullivan's contribution to British comedy.
 Nicholas Lyndhurst and John Challis also attended among other cast members.

 Death

 Sullivan died on 22 April 2011, in a Surrey hospital, after having viral pneumonia for six weeks.
 He was 64.
 BBC Director-General Mark Thompson paid tribute, saying: "John had a unique gift for turning everyday life and characters we all know into unforgettable comedy."
+Six days after his death, the third episode of Rock & Chips aired on BBC One.
+Due to Sullivan's death, this was to be the final episode.

 Gareth Gwenlan, a producer of Only Fools and Horses and a close friend of Sullivan, paid tribute to the writer: "The sudden death of John Sullivan has deprived the world of television comedy of its greatest exponent.
 John was a writer of immense talent and he leaves behind him an extraordinary body of work which has entertained tens of millions of viewers and will continue to do so for many decades to come."
 Sullivan was survived by his wife Sharon, whom he married on 23 February 1974, two sons Dan and Jim, a daughter, Amy, and three grandchildren.

 Writing credits

-Sullivan wrote (and in two cases sang) the theme tunes for Only Fools and Horses, Just Good Friends, Dear John and The Green Green Grass.
+Sullivan wrote the theme tunes for Only Fools and Horses, Just Good Friends, Dear John and The Green Green Grass.
+Sullivan also performed lead vocals on the theme tunes for Only Fools and Horses and The Green Green Grass.